smartcontractkit/chainlink-automation/docs/PROTOCOL_v21.md

 #### Upkeep States

-The upkeeps states are used to track the status of log upkeeps (eligible, performed) across the system, to avoid redundant work by the recoverer.
+The upkeeps states are used to track the status of log upkeeps (ineligible, performed) across the system, to avoid redundant work by the recoverer.
 Enables to select by (upkeepID, logIdentifier) is used as a key to store the state of a log upkeep.

-The state is updated by the coordinator when the upkeep is performed or after positive check (eligible).
+The state is updated by the coordinator when the upkeep is performed or after ineligible check by observer.

 The states will be persisted to so the latest state to be restored when the node starts up.